The York Accessibility Hub is pleased to provide you with tools and resources to help make York University more accessible:

 If you would like assistance in developing a personal emergency plan, please contact the Office of Emergency Preparedness via email at firstname.lastname@example.org, or phone Mike O'Brien, Manager ext.
 55258

-Find out what accomodations are in place when visiting the Keele campus' performance facilities.
-Fine Arts Performance Facilities.
+Find out what accommodations are in place when visiting the Keele campus' performance facilities.

 For accessible parking on campus, please apply directly to Parking Services.

 Print Accessible Design

 York must provide notice to the public of any disruption in facilities or services used in particular by persons with disabilities (“Service Disruptions”).
 Service Disruptions may arise as a result of unscheduled or scheduled maintenance, repairs, construction and/or unforeseen causes.
 For more information, see Item 5 of the Accessibility for Persons with Disabilities Customer Service Guideline.

 Service Disruptions currently being reported are posted on this website, just under the Search box.
 A Notice of Disruption (PDF form) should be completed and posted at the site of the disruption.

 The Faculty Resource Guide for Teaching Students with Disabilities is designed to assist course instructors in supporting students with disabilities in their courses.